unosquare/embedio-extras/README.md

 PM> Install-Package EmbedIO.BearerToken
 ```

-## OWIN
+## OWIN Integration

 EmbedIO can use the OWIN platform in two different ways:

-* You can use EmbedIO modules within an OWIN Server
+* You can use EmbedIO modules within an OWIN Server.
+In other words, host your application with an OWIN server and make use of EmbedIO modules.

 ```csharp
 public class Program